 NPAs are further classified into sub-standard, doubtful and loss assets.
 A substandard asset is one, which has remained as NPA for a period less than or equal to 12 months.
-An asset is classified as doubtful if it has remained in the sub-standard category for more than 12 months.
-A loss asset is one where loss has been identified by the Bank or by the internal / external auditors or the RBI inspection but the amount has not been written off fully.
+An asset is classified as doubtful if it has remained in the sub-standard category for a period of 12 months.
+A loss asset is one where loss has been identified by the bank or internal or external auditors or the RBI inspection but the amount has not been written off wholly.